CCC-NULS/CCC_Work_Reports/WeeklyReport-20200227/Kathy-WeeklyReport-20200227.md

 - Created a video showing the students how to use the Web Wallet, import an account, create an account, transfer tokens, etc.
 - Communicated with Kristi to address all her requests, including documentation changes, creating 2 videos (1 is done), creating accounts, etc.
 - Berzeck rebooted the westteam server and mongoDb did not start!
 Researched the problem.
 It was caused by a file that did not have the correct ownership.
 Provided Berzeck and Nancy and explanation of the problem so they can fix it if it happens again.
+- sent big Thank you! to Nancy, Angel, SAM JS, and Berzeck for all the work they have done in the past weeks to support PSU.
+Nancy helped out greatly in finalizing the commands required for the Dapp to successfully the @payable method in the smart contract.

 Other Activities
 - weekly westteam meeting